crunchdao/stochastic-chaos/paper/paper.md

 header-right: "Page \\thepage"
 footer-left: "Interplay between Chaos and Stochasticity in Celestial Mechanics"
 footer-right: "CrunchDAO"
-abstract: "This work is focused on the development of an open-source Julia-based repository for the analysis of chaos in dynamical systems, in particular for systems described by ordinary and stochastic differential equations, using Finite-Time Lyapunov exponents (FTLE).
+abstract: "This work is focused on the development of an open-source Julia-based repository for the analysis of chaos in dynamical systems, in particular for systems described by ordinary and stochastic differential equations, using Finite-Time Lyapunov exponents (FTLE). in particular for systems described by ordinary and stochastic differential equations, using Finite-Time Lyapunov exponents (FTLE).
 The novel application of this scalar field for stochastic processes allows one to generalize the definition of chaos in a probabilistic sense.
-This probabilistic generalization is useful for both uncertainty quantification and robust trajectory design.
-Bifurcating phenomena and invariant sets in time-dependent dynamical systems are discussed, particularly in the context of Lagrangian coherent structures."
+This probabilistic generalization is useful for both of uncertainty quantification, and robust trajectory design.
+Bifurcating phenomena and invariant sets in time-dependant dynamical systems are discussed, particularly in the context of Lagrangian coherent structures. "
 ---

 \section{Introduction}